-As a convenience the SAT solver provides a single solving
+The SAT solver provides a couple solving technique in various

-technique when there is an attempt to label multiple variables at
+there is an attempt to label multiple variables at once via the

-once or to count the number of solutions:
+predicate labeling/1 or to count the number of solutions via the

 Although variable rankings are found in the literature, we didn’t implement some special search strategy, since we did not yet find a solution to overcome the ranking overhead.
 The given variables are tried in the given input order.
 Counting further depends on labelling, since it is no yet able to use counts derived from a single BDD tree.Examples: